+A bird that feels comfortable enough to assume this vulnerable stance is almost certainly a bird that is happy, healthy and secure in his home.
 If you find your pet swinging or hanging upside down, you can pretty much assume that he or she is in a playful and content mood.

 They have a gentle and funny personality that is enhanced by their acrobatic skills.
-They thrive in a large cage with several horizontal bars to do their gymnastic tricks and like stimulation from their owner or another bird.
-Besides hanging upside down, they can also turn their heads 180 degrees, engage in large stretches and puff themselves up, often before taking a nap, which is usually around lunchtime.
+They thrive in a large cage with several horizontal bars to do their gymnastic tricks.
+They are playful and like stimulation from their owner or another bird.
+They will certainly keep you entertained and trying to guess what they will do next.

+Besides hanging upside down, they can also turn their heads 180 degrees, engage in large stretches and puff themselves up, often before taking a lunchtime nap.
 They often grind their beaks while they are sleeping.
-And they can be taught to mimic speech, just like parrots.
+They can be taught to mimic speech, just like parrots.